 For more information about the ECCC activities please visit the website https://www.eccc-creep.com/.

 Despite the continuous growing of energy production by renewable sources, the main source of production is still fossil and nuclear fuel.
 In the last 30 years the efficiencies of steam power plants and gas turbines increased significantly due to the development of new materials, like the creep strength enhanced ferritic steels and single crystal superalloys, able to reduce considerably the emissions.
 In the meantime, the reliability and the safety of the components in generation plant has been also guaranteed by the improvement in the knowledge of the materials evolution, testing methodologies, results database and modelling tools.

 This virtual conference, organized by ECCC with the technical support of IOM3, will bring together experts that will address the impact of the materials development on the climate change and the role of the energy materials can play game charger targeting greener energy generation plants before the final transition of sustainable energy production.
-These two days conference will be highlight of the world materials researches and will be a must for high temperature materials expert that working the energy sectors and materials development.
+Spread across two days, the conference will highlight world materials researches and will be a must for high temperature materials expert that working the energy sectors and materials development.

 Attendees will benefit from:

 - In depth understanding of design and construction of high efficiency new power plants

 - Knowledge of safety service of the current working power plants